kensmith/ai/README.md

 $ ai
 ```

-Nb &mdash; Not all of the OpenAI models work.
-For example, none of the
-o1-* models work.
-Their flagship gpt-4o works. (current on
-2025-02-08)

 ### Ask a question

 In the tradition of a single purpose unix tool, `ai` just reads your question